jaketg97/test/cook_county_sentencing/judging_judges.md

 Looking back now, I’ve had a change of heart for three reasons.
 1. As long as the Gauss-Markov assumptions are satisfied (we can adjust for heteroskedasticity using robust standard errors), the coefficient produced by my linear regression is still BLUE and consistent, meaning that given the massive sample size offered by this data (well over 100k cases), I feel more comfortable interpreting the coefficient than I did then.
 2. The biggest concern I always had was omitted variable bias, and by using a linear regression to assess significance I’m able to control for two additional variables that I didn’t account for in my bootstrap method: sentence date (as a continuos variable, assuming sentences have gotten more lenient over time) and sentence years (as fixed effects, assuming sentencing norms/rules might change year to year).
-3. I can use bootstrapping to construct a distribution of my coefficient of interest (across bootstrapped samples of my data), and I can use that distribution to create an empirical confidence interval.
-This can be a good check on my presumption of coefficient accuracy.
+3. I can test my assumption in (1), that my OLS coefficients are trustworthy because the sample size is so large, by A) running logistic regressions of the same models, since logistic regression p-vals don't presume normality of residuals, and B) using bootstrapping to construct a distribution of my coefficient of interest (across bootstrapped samples of my data), and using that distribution to create an empirical confidence interval around my estimate.

-At the bottom of this post I have five regression tables for five judges: Maura Slattery Boyle (still leading by my severity metric, and I want to see if controlling for the additional covariates changes the results for her), Ursula Walowski, Mauricio Araujo, Thomas Byrne, and William Raines (all up for retention and in the top third of judges by sentencing severity).
+At the bottom of this post I have five OLS and five logit regression tables for five judges: Maura Slattery Boyle (still leading by my severity metric, and I want to see if controlling for the additional covariates changes the results for her), Ursula Walowski, Mauricio Araujo, Thomas Byrne, and William Raines (all up for retention and in the top third of judges by sentencing severity).
 Each table has three columns for three dependent variables

 1. Dummy variable for sentence being above the median (0 if not, 1 if so, only using sentences that resulted in prison or jail time)
 2. Dummy variable for sentence being a class 4 felony and resulting in prison time (0 if class 4 felony sentenced to probation, 1 if class 4 felony sentenced to prison or jail, only using sentences on class 4 felonies where the outcome was prison, jail or probation)
 3. Dummy variable for a sentence being “severe” (1 if sentence is for prison or jail and “above the median” for that particular felony class OR if a sentence is for prison or jail and the charge is a class 4 felony, 0 otherwise, using all sentences on Class X-4 felonies resulting in prison, jail, or probation)

-My model for each dependent variable is as follows: y_i = βdummy_i + αsentence_date_i +Xsentence_year_fixed_i, where "y" is our dependent variable, "dummy" is our binary variable for the case being heard by the given judge, "sentence_date" is the date the case was sentenced, and "sentence_year_fixed" is a matrix of dummy variables for the sentence years in our data (absorbing the fixed effects of each year).
+My model for each table is as follows: y_i = βdummy_i + αsentence_date_i +Xsentence_year_fixed_i, where "y" is our dependent variable, "dummy" is our binary variable for the case being heard by the given judge, "sentence_date" is the date the case was sentenced, and "sentence_year_fixed" is a matrix of dummy variables for the sentence years in our data (absorbing the fixed effects of each year).
 We regress across cases (i).
 Our variable of interest is β in each model.

-The coefficients for our judge dummy variables can be interpreted as increases in severe sentence probability (since our dependent variable is binary, our OLS model is a Linear Probability Model).
+The OLS coefficients for our judge dummy variables can be interpreted as increases in severe sentence probability (since our dependent variable is binary, our OLS model is a Linear Probability Model).
 So, for instance, the .103 coefficient in column three of Judge Slattery Boyle's regression table means our model estimates a 10.3% increase in the likelihood of a severe sentence if a case is heard by Judge Slattery Boyle.
 It's important to note that this increase is **in comparison to the "average" judge**.
 If your case was heard by Judge Raines, who also ranks high on severity metric,  instead of Judge Slattery Boyle, your chances of a severe sentence wouldn't decrease by 10.3% (or at all for that matter).

-While t-statistics and p-values are included, **they shouldn't be considered since they presume normality of residuals**.
-However, the coefficients themselves should be considered reasonably accurate estimates given the sample size (I'm inclined to trust their sign except for the ones extremely close to 0, i.e. abs(coef)<.05).
+While t-statistics and p-values are included, **they shouldn't be considered in the OLS tables since they presume normality of residuals** (they should be accurate in the logit tables though).
+The OLS coefficients themselves should be considered reasonably accurate estimates given the sample size (I'm inclined to trust their sign except for the ones extremely close to 0, i.e. abs(coef)<.05).
 As a sanity test for this presumption, I've also included a bootstrapped distribution of one of my models: the third column of Judge Slattery Boyle's regression table (I'm not doing all the models because bootstrapping is a time and computing heavy task, and I've put my laptop through enough).
 Below you can see the summary of my bootstrapped coefficient, and a histogram/QQ Plot of its distribution.
 My 99% confidence interval (drawn around the percentiles of the distribution) is (.0803, .1290).
 If you compare these results with column three of Judge Slattery Boyle's regression table at the bottom of this post, you'll see that happily results line up pretty well (our regular OLS coefficient estimate is .104).
-I take this as a pretty good sign that the sample size is mitigating the impacts of our wonky residuals, and therefore our coefficients by and large are pretty robust. **I welcome any critiques though.**
+Furthermore, if you consider the coefficients and p-values of the logit tables, they line up pretty much perfectly with the OLS tables.
+I take this as a pretty good sign that the sample size is mitigating the impacts of our wonky residuals, and therefore our coefficients by and large are pretty robust. **I welcome any critiques though.** For the record, I'm not paying much attention to the logit coefficients beyond confirmation of my OLS model since the interpretation of logit coefficients is less natural than OLS coefficients.

 <table style="text-align:center"><tr><td colspan="6" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td>R</td><td>original</td><td>bootBias</td><td>bootSE</td><td>bootMed</td></tr>
 <tr><td colspan="6" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left">1</td><td>5,000</td><td>0.104</td><td>0.0002</td><td>0.009</td><td>0.104</td></tr>